 On our backcountry courses we will purify our drinking water using a chemical method and we boil water used for cooking.
-We do not use filtration systems as it would take a very long time to filter enough water for a group our size and there is the possibility of system failure.
+We generally do not use filtration systems as it would take a very long time to filter enough water for a group our size and there is the possibility of system failure, however in some course areas we do provide filtration systems along with an alternative method.
 Your instructors will teach you how to properly treat your water before drinking.

 Can you accommodate my food allergy or special diet?

 Yes!
 We can easily accommodate vegetarians and vegans as well as students with certain food allergies.
 If you have any special dietary restrictions (nut allergies, lactose intolerance, wheat allergy, etc.) please list it on your health form so we can accommodate your specific needs.